Psycho (novel): Plot

-During dinner, Mary gently suggests that Bates put his mother in a mental institution, but he denies there is anything wrong with her; "We all go a little mad sometimes", he says.
+During dinner, Mary suggests that Bates put his mother in a mental institution, but he denies that there is anything wrong with her.
 Mary says goodnight and returns to her room, resolving to return the money so she will not end up like Bates.
-Moments later, however, a figure resembling an old woman frightens Mary in the shower with a butcher knife, and then beheads her.
+However, a figure resembling an old woman later beheads Mary in the shower with a butcher knife.

-Bates, who had passed out drunk after dinner, returns to the motel and finds Mary's bloody corpse.
-He is instantly convinced his mother killed her.
-He briefly considers letting her go to prison, but changes his mind after having a nightmare in which she sinks in quicksand, only to turn into him as she goes under.
-His mother comes to comfort him, and he decides to dispose of Mary's body, belongings, and car in the swamp, and go on with life as usual.
+Bates, who had passed out drunk after dinner, returns to the motel and finds Mary's corpse.
+Convinced that his mother killed her, Norman considers letting her go to prison, but changes his mind after having a nightmare in which she sinks in quicksand, only to turn into him as she goes under.
+His mother comes to comfort him, and he decides to dispose of Mary's body, belongings, and car in the swamp.

 Meanwhile, Mary's sister, Lila, tells Sam of her sister's disappearance.
 They are soon joined by Milton Arbogast, a private investigator hired by Mary's boss to retrieve the money.
-Sam and Lila agree to let Arbogast lead the search for Mary.
-Arbogast eventually meets up with Bates, who says that Mary had left after one night; when he asks to talk with his mother, Bates refuses.
-This arouses Arbogast's suspicion, and he calls Lila and tells her that he is going to try to talk to Mrs. Bates.
-When he enters the house, the same mysterious figure who killed Mary ambushes him in the foyer, and kills him with a razor.
+Arbogast eventually meets Bates, who says that Mary left after one night; when he asks to talk with his mother, Bates refuses.
+This arouses Arbogast's suspicion, and he calls Lila to say that he is going to try to talk to Mrs. Bates.
+When he enters the house, Mary's killer ambushes him in the foyer, and murders him with a razor.

-Sam and Lila go to Fairvale to look for Arbogast, and meet with the town sheriff, who tells them that Mrs. Bates has been dead for years, having committed suicide by poisoning her lover and herself.
+Sam and Lila go to Fairvale to look for Arbogast, and meet with the town sheriff, who reveals that Mrs. Bates has been dead for years, having committed suicide by poisoning her lover and herself.
 The young Norman had a nervous breakdown after finding them and was sent for a time to a mental institution.
 Sam and Lila go to the motel to investigate.
-Sam distracts Bates while Lila goes to get the sheriff—but she actually proceeds up to the house to investigate on her own.
-There she finds various books on occultism, abnormal psychology, metaphysics, and Marquis de Sade, in his bedroom.
-During a conversation with Sam, Bates says that his mother had only pretended to be dead, and had communicated with him while he was in the institution.
-Bates then tells Sam that Lila tricked him and went up to the house and that his mother was waiting for her.
+Sam distracts Bates while Lila goes to get the sheriff, but she proceeds up to the house to investigate on her own.
+She finds books on occultism, abnormal psychology, metaphysics, and Marquis de Sade in his bedroom.
+During a conversation with Sam, Bates says that his mother had only pretended to be dead and had communicated with him while he was in the institution.
+Bates then says that Lila tricked him and went up to the house, and that his mother was waiting for her.
 Bates knocks Sam unconscious with a liquor bottle that he has been drinking from.
-At the house, Lila is horrified to discover Mrs. Bates' mummified corpse on the floor, in the fruit cellar.
+At the house, Lila discovers Mrs. Bates' mummified corpse on the floor in the fruit cellar.
 As she screams, a figure rushes into the room with a knife—Norman Bates, dressed in his mother's clothes.
-Sam regains consciousness, enters the room and subdues Norman before he can harm Lila.
+Sam regains consciousness, enters the room, and subdues Norman before he can harm Lila.